 The major drawbacks to biomechatronics devices are the possibility of infection (as non-biological parts are implanted into living tissue) pain and discomfort.
 However, the promises of this new technology provide hope that those individuals with impaired motor function will be able to have restored functions that mimic normal human movements and, perhaps, make them better, stronger or faster than before.

-For lots more information on biomechatronics and related topics, check out the links on the next page.
+For lots more information on biomechatronics and related topics, check out the links below.